Nick Bateman (model): Career

 Bateman is also a film and television actor and starred in the 2011 film Hobo with a Shotgun, he also starred in the 2019 Hallmark Channel television film A Brush With Love where he played the male lead opposite actress Arielle Kebbel.
 His last acting role was starring in the 2021 GAC Family movie A Christmas Miracle for Daisy alongside Jill Wagner.
+In 2024, he was cast in the second season of the American drama series, When Hope Calls.

 Personal life

 Bateman has two dogs, both Yorkies, named Joey and Keeva.
 He volunteered with PETA to bring hay and repair shelters for dogs kept outside in North Carolina.

 Bateman began dating Maria Corrigan in July 2008.
 They married in 2019 and have two sons.